 7.4 Billion People x However Many Losses They Experience = A Lot of Loss.

-Looking at it from a different angle, according to the World Health Organization in 2012 56 million people died worldwide.
+According to the World Health Organization, 56 million people died worldwide in 2012.
 Let’s make a really conservative estimate that, on average, each person who dies leaves behind 5 people who grieve them.

 280 million people trying to figure out how to live a life redefined by death.